 5 Things About Writing That You Might Never Think Of

-Many people think I just started writing when I started writing my blogs back in 2005.
+Many people think I just started writing when I started writing blogs back in 2005.
 Truth be told, I’m a long time writer of all sorts of things.

 I started writing my own little journal of things at age 12 because I was feeling lonely here and there.
-At one point I actually wrote plays, as I had a friend who’d started writing them, and we’d write these plays, more like screen plays, based on Star Trek types of things.
+At one point I actually wrote plays, as I had a friend who’d started writing them, and we’d write these plays, more like screenplays, based on Star Trek types of things.
 I branched out a couple of times into sports, but in general it was science fiction.

 When you decide to do writing to help make a living, you have to get to the point where your mind says it’s okay to give up your rights to something you wrote and let someone else put their name on it.
-After all, we all know that John F. Kennedy didn’t really write Profiles in Courage on his own, right? 🙂
+After all, we all know that John F. Kennedy didn’t really write Profiles in Courage on his own, right? ๐Ÿ™‚

 In my mind, this makes me as qualified to talk about the concept of writing as anyone.
-Over the years I’ve written 42 articles that include writing as a category.
+Over the years I’ve written many articles that include writing as a category.
 Some have been educational, some have been commentary, and some pure frivolity.

 It’s possible that I might include something I’ve mentioned before, but I’m sure I’ll be addressing it in a different way.
 Are you ready for the journey?
 If so, let’s begin.